robinali34/blog_system_design/_posts/2025-11-08-design-smart-glass-voice-controlled-memory-video.md

 Smart glasses represent the next frontier in wearable technology, combining augmented reality, computer vision, and voice control to create immersive experiences.
 One of the most compelling use cases is automatic memory creation—users can simply say "Create a memory video of my wife and me in Paris" and the system intelligently finds, trims, and merges relevant video clips.

+This post designs a scalable **hybrid system architecture** for smart glasses that integrates with a companion phone app and cloud services.
+The system supports:
+- **Smart Glasses**: Primary device for voice-controlled capture and AR display
+- **Phone App**: Companion app for management, viewing, and offline sync
+- **Cloud Services**: Backend processing, storage, and AI services

-This post designs a scalable system architecture for smart glasses that handles voice-controlled media capture and intelligent memory video generation, with a focus on managing read-heavy search queries and write-heavy video ingestion/processing workloads.
+The architecture handles voice-controlled media capture and intelligent memory video generation, with a focus on managing read-heavy search queries and write-heavy video ingestion/processing workloads, while supporting seamless offline/online operation.

 ## Table of Contents